polakowo/vectorbt/README.md

 Tableau right in the Jupyter notebook.
 Due to its high processing performance, vectorbt is able to process data on the fly and thus enable the user to interact with data-hungry widgets without significant delays.

+With vectorbt you can
+* Analyze and engineer features for any time series data
+* Run many common pandas operations on Series/DataFrames a lot faster
+* Test millions of strategies/hyper-parameter combinations in one go
+* Test machine learning models
+* Build interactive charts/dashboards without leaving Jupyter

 ## Example

 Here a snippet for testing 4851 window combinations of a dual SMA crossover strategy on the whole Bitcoin history